fabianneufang/fabianneufang/README_blueprint.md

 I have pushed {{TOTALCOMMITS}} commits to GitHub this year.

-### Your commits are unsigned?
+### Your commits are partly unsigned?
 Have you been hacked?

 No. 😅